 Diego Perez | Dan Dunn Grant | 2021

 I used the stipend to prepare for my solo exhibition "Onions of Walla Walla" at Combine Collective Gallery.
 The show was displayed from March 31st to May 1st.
 I was able to prepare 24 pieces for this show focused on humor and pop elements such as Star Wars, cat love, comedians, etc. My stellar piece, "Thank you Jesús for my food", was dedicated to migrant farm workers in Walla Walla.
-The show was well received , I was able to sold 5 pieces.
-Then, I displayed the remain pieces from July 5th to October 1st at Henry's Earl Winery.
+The show was well received , I was able to sell 5 pieces.
+Then, I displayed the remaining pieces from July 5th to October 1st at Henry's Earl Winery.

 Kim Nemeth | Dan Dunn Grant | 2021